uktrade/data-hub-frontend/README.md

     needed.
 Changes to server side code will result in the server autorestarting.
     The server will run with the node debug flag so you can debug with Webstorm or Visual Studio Code.

+### Environment variables

+List of all environment variables can be found in the source code of [envSchema.js](./src/config/envSchema.js).

 ## Making changes